 Baris Ornarli, Washington Representative

-Baris Ornarli was appointed Washington Representative of the Turkish Industry and Business Association (TÜSİAD) in September 2012.
+Barış Ornarlı is Washington Representative of the Turkish Industry and Business Association (TÜSİAD).

-Mr. Ornarli’s professional experience has focused on bilateral relations between Turkey and the United States.
-Prior to being appointed to his current position, Mr. Ornarli worked as a correspondent for the Turkish Service of the Voice of America (VOA).
+Mr. Ornarlı’s professional experience has focused on bilateral relations between Turkey and the United States.
+Prior to being appointed to his current position, Mr. Ornarlı worked as a correspondent for the Turkish Service of the Voice of America (VOA).
 He was the anchor of a television news and public policy program broadcast live from studios in Washington, D.C. to audiences nation-wide in Turkey.
-Mr. Ornarli also worked as a researcher for the Turkey Project at the Center for Strategic and International Studies (CSIS) in Washington, D.C., where he conducted in-depth research and analysis on U.S.-Turkey relations.
+Mr. Ornarlı also worked as a researcher for the Turkey Project at the Center for Strategic and International Studies (CSIS) in Washington, D.C., where he conducted in-depth research and analysis on U.S.-Turkey relations and Turkish foreign policy.

-Baris Ornarli received his M.A. in International Affairs (2002) and his B.S. in International Affairs (2001) from Florida State University.
+Barış Ornarlı received his M.A. and B.S. in International Affairs from Florida State University.

 Kerim Can Kalkavan, Research Assistant